mranahmd/nbow2-text-class/README.md

 ---

 ## Instructions
-The python scripts in the `src` directory will train and evaluate the performance of the NBOW2 model presented in the paper.
+The python scripts in the `src` directory will train and evaluate the performance of the NBOW2 model on the Sentiment and topic classification tasks presented in the paper.

 For simplicity and re-usability, the python scripts reuse most of the code of the [MLP example from the Theano website](http://deeplearning.net/tutorial/mlp.html).
-(Although this leads to a computationally slower version and faster version can be implemented in python or C.)
+(Although this leads to a computationally slower version and a faster version can be implemented in python or C.)

 In order to run these scripts, and reproduce the results in the paper, the following pre-requisites must be fulfilled:
 - Python 2.7 or higher, Theano 0.7 or higher